-I met Marc Hughes at dawn this morning and took an early walk around his patch, the Great Orme, near Llandudno.
+I met Marc Hughes at dawn this morning to explore his patch, the Great Orme, near Llandudno.
+The sunrise over the Orme set the scene beautifully, casting a golden glow across the limestone cliffs and the sea beyond.

 Sunrise on the Great Orme